Invisible ink: Modern usage

-As an indication of security, most invisible inks were already known by the end of World War I. However, in 1999, the U.S. Central Intelligence Agency successfully requested that World War I invisible ink remain exempt from mandatory declassification, based on the premise that invisible ink was still relevant to national security.
-The World War I documents remained classified until 2011.

 Former MI6 agent Richard Tomlinson stated that Pentel Rolling Writer rollerball pens were extensively used by MI-6 agents to produce secret writing in the form of invisible messages while on missions.

 In 2002, a gang was indicted for spreading a riot between federal penitentiaries using coded telephone messages, and messages in invisible ink.

+United States declassification of invisible ink recipes

+In 1995, President Clinton issued an executive order requesting that all agencies declassify information 25 years or older by the year 2000.
+Six World War I documents referencing the recipes for invisible ink were due to be declassified under this order, including: